 Together We Can

 Throughout the ages, people have stood up for one another to uplift, encourage, and build a better society together.
 In the past few years, exemplary feats have been achieved through crowdfunding post natural disasters in India.
 Humanity has seen the most fulfilling acts of kindness especially after the popularity of social media.

-Here are a few examples of when people used crowdfunding to help people after a disaster created havoc.
+Here are a few examples of when people used crowdfunding platform to help people after a disaster created havoc.

 When Nepal Needed Us

 The Massive Earthquake of 7.8 (Richter Scale) hit the serene country of Nepal in April 2015 left nothing but hopelessness and destruction.
 When Nepal was shackled in shambles, her fellow neighbors and friends lent a helping hand to patch all her broken pieces together.
 Official records show that India sent away approximately 43 tons of disaster relief material to help the victims of the earthquake.

 Thousands of people volunteered to donate relief material like ration, first aid necessities, clothing, food, tents, and so much more.
 Empathetic people quickly mobilized crowds through online fundraisers for natural disaster victims.
 No-one could have deciphered the impact that those little contributions could have brought to the devastated disaster-stricken country.
 But through crowdfunding on Ketto alone various relief campaigns collected over Rs.
 1 crore!

 Crowdfunding For Chennai